dkhonig/web_timing_attack/README.md

 # Web Timing Attack
 This project is an ongoing experiment testing the theoretical aspects of side channel attacks on cryptographic operations such as signature verification.
-Currently this tool can execute a timing attack against a local or remote server that is using a constant time equality check to verify a signature.
-Right now time is not being measured in the most precise way (python request module).
+Currently this tool can execute a timing attack against a local or remote server that is using a linear time equality check to verify a signature.
+Unfortuantely right now time is not being measured in the most precise way (python urlib module).

 # TODOs
  * Find a more accurate way to measure response times such as TCP RTT